boldflight/BibleConverter/test_EPUB/output/Ruth.md

 ### Ruth Returns to Naomi

+When Ruth returned to her mother-in-law, Naomi asked, “How did things turn out for you, my daughter?”
+Ruth told her about all the man had done for her.
 [17] She said, “He gave me these sixty pounds of barley, for he said to me, ‘Do not go to your mother-in-law empty-handed.’”
 [18] Then Naomi said, “Stay put, my daughter, until you know how the matter turns out.
 For the man will not rest until he has taken care of the matter today.”

 ## Chapter 4

 ### Boaz Settles the Matter